Medically Reviewed by Antoine K. Fahd, M.D., PhD.

 Myopia is also a very treatable condition.
 Glasses and contact lenses can help to sharpen your view while giving you the opportunity to make quick changes as needed.
 LASIK can help you to see clearly on a permanent basis without the continual use of other lenses.
 And new surgeries are on the horizon that may do even more for your eyes, your vision, and your health.

 Work with a doctor who knows your eyes and your preferences.
 Work with our doctors.
 We will perform a comprehensive examination of your eyes and help you understand what solution might be best for you.
-Should you need surgery, you're in good hands.
-If surgery isn't right, we will find another solution.
+Should you need surgery, you are in good hands.
+If surgery is not right, we will find another solution.
 Contact us for an appointment.
-Let's get started.
+Let’s get started.

 - Visual Outcomes of LASIK-Induced Monovision in Myopic Patients With Presbyopia.
 (September 2010).
 American Journal of Ophthalmology.

 - Four-Year Visual, Refractive, and Contrast Sensitivity Outcomes After Wavefront-Guided Myopic LASIK Using an Advanced Excimer Laser Platform.
 (October 2013).
 Journal of Refractive Surgery.

 - Long-Term Refractive Outcomes and Stability After Excimer Laser Surgery for Myopia.
 (October 2010).
 Journal of Cataract and Refractive Surgery.

 - Phakic Intraocular Lens (IOL) for Myopia Correction.
 (September 2016).
 Medscape.